Begin typing your search above and press return to search.

 His comments were perceived by many as dismissive of these humanitarian concerns and indicative of the party’s unyielding support for Israel, which has resulted in disillusionment among traditionally Democratic Arab American voters.

-This sentiment has been further exacerbated by President Joe Biden and Harris’s alignment with Israel, even as escalating violence has led to widespread criticism and legal challenges at the International Court of Justice.
+This sentiment has been further exacerbated by President Joe Biden and Harris’s alignment with Israel, even as escalating violence has led to widespread criticism and legal challenges at the International Court of Justice, and despite its Presidential candidate Kamala Harris' occasional expressions of sympathy for the suffering in Gaza.

 Leaders within Michigan’s Arab and Muslim communities, including those from Dearborn—the U.S.'s first Arab-majority city—have expressed frustration with the Democratic Party's handling of the Gaza situation.